api7/cloud-cli/docs/deploy-apisix-on-bare-metal.md

 * The APISIX Configuration Template

-Cloud CLI will also download the APISIX Configuration Template, which contains the essential parts that APISIX needs to run.
+Cloud CLI will also download the APISIX configuration template, which contains the essential parts that APISIX needs to run.

 > See